ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 For information on installing and customizing the graphviz `dot` renderer, see the [Graphviz - Graph Visualization Software](http://graphviz.org) website.
 You must install and run the graphviz `dot` renderer on the host running the agent.

-You retrieve the KV Scheduler internal system for input to the Graphviz tool using the following REST API:
+You retrieve the KV Scheduler internal system for input to the Graphviz tool by calling [GET /scheduler/graph](../api/api-kvs.md#graph):
 ```
 curl -X GET http://localhost:9191/scheduler/graph
 ```